ICHEC-learn/python-hpc/_episodes/04-cython.md

 {: .output}

 Note that for a small array like this, the speed up is not significant, you may even have got a slow down, why?
 Have a think as we go through the final main step on how to speed up code.

+For larger problems with larger arrays, speeding up code using `cnp` arrays are recommended!

 ### Compiler directives